 Pricing: $349, not including your Magento licensing

 Magento is an open source platform, similar to something like WordPress, except it focuses primarily on ecommerce, and it is certainly one of the best ways to build an online store, particularly a multi-vendor one.
 You can’t simply allow multiple vendors through your website without the help of an extension.
 That extension is the Marketplace Multi-Vendor Module, which lets you convert a pre-existing Magento site into a multi-vendor marketplace.

-With the extension you can offer separate seller profiles for the vendors to login and manage their own content.
-The sellers can modify various items in their profiles such as logos, images, media, product collections and feedback.
+With the extension, you can offer separate seller profiles for the vendors to login and manage their own content.
+The sellers can modify various items in their profiles such as logos, images, media, product collections, and feedback.
 I particularly like that the extension lets you provide different commissions to every vendor.
-This offering requires a little cash upfront, but it’s actually reasonably priced for the amount of features that come along with it.
+This offering requires a little cash upfront, but it’s actually reasonably priced for the sheer number of features that come along with it.
 It’s also rather easy to setup compared to some other options like or IXXO.

 Yo!Kart is one of the lesser known multi-vendor platforms, but it pulls its weight as a viable competitor.
 The intuitive interface is fully customizable, and it provides easy navigation for vendors and admins alike.
 Yo!Kart has a nice vendor profile area where people can upload products, modify listings and change pricing.
 All changes are first sent to you, the moderator, before anything is published on the site.

 An interesting feature is where the buyers are not shown the vendor details while shopping.
 I figure this might have something to do with preventing any unfair treatment of certain vendors.
 Anonymity could possibly serve some vendors well.
 Similar to most other options in this article, the Yo!Kart system lets customers place orders from multiple vendors in the shopping cart.